Skip to main content

 • Tax Implication: The amount withdrawn will be added to your taxable income and taxed as per your applicable income tax slab rate.

-• Reversal of Tax Benefits: Any tax deductions previously claimed under Section 80C for the premiums paid will be reversed, increasing your taxable income for that financial year.
+• Reversal of Tax Benefits: Any tax deductions previously claimed under Section 123 (previously Section 80C) for the premiums paid will be reversed, increasing your taxable income for that financial year.

-• Policies Issued On or After February 1, 2021: For these policies, if the annual premium exceeds ₹2.5 lakh in any year during the policy tenure, the maturity benefits are taxable under LTCG provisions.
-If the premium is within ₹2.5 lakh, the maturity benefits continue to be tax-exempt under Section 10(10D).
+• Policies Issued On or After February 1, 2021: If the annual premium exceeds ₹2.5 lakh in any year during the policy tenure, the maturity benefits are taxable under the LTCG provisions.
+If the premium is within ₹2.5 lakh, the maturity benefits remain tax-exempt under Schedule II(2).

 Clarification on Taxable ULIPs

-The Union Budget 2025 has clarified that ULIPs are not eligible for exemption under Section 10(10D), specifically those with annual premiums exceeding ₹2.5 lakh.
-Such returns will be treated as capital assets.
+The Union Budget 2025 has clarified that ULIPs with annual premiums exceeding ₹2.5 lakh are not eligible for exemption under Schedule II, Clause 2 (earlier Section 10(10D)), and are instead treated as capital assets.

 Consequently, the proceeds from these ULIPs will be taxed under the head 'capital gains' rather than 'income from other sources'.
-This, in turn, will bring more transparency and consistency to their tax treatment.
+This, in turn, has brought more transparency and consistency to their tax treatment.

 Conclusion

-ULIPs are indeed a fruitful investment combination for those with little to high market risk appetite.
+ULIPs are indeed a fruitful investment option for those with a low to high market risk appetite.
 With insurance coverage and market-linked benefits, the tax exemption is just like a cherry on top.
 However, switching funds also impacts your overall investment return.
 With recent updates in tax regulations, ULIPs with higher annual premiums now fall under capital gains taxation, making it essential to plan your investments wisely.

 At Canara HSBC Life Insurance, we are committed to helping you make informed financial decisions by making a ULIP calculator easily accessible on our official website.
 Whether you're looking to switch funds, withdraw, or plan for maturity, taking calculated steps is the key to maximising your investment benefits.